warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 ### Summary

 There won’t be a fixed schedule for now.
+I’m doing this in my spare time and I don’t want to publish something I think is a waste of your time as a reader.
+I will focus on high quality posts on interesting topics and strive to make progress on them every day.

-I will focus on interesting topics, high quality and writing every day.
-I’m still enamoured with the idea of a schedule to keep perfectionism at bay.
+I’m still enamoured with the idea of having some sort of a schedule.
 I definitely want to explore that in the future.
 But first I want to have 6-12 months of daily writing experience under my belt.
-Focusing on consistent effort right now will be instrumental in helping me get it.
-I reserve the right to change my mind on the specifics, but the direction should be clear.
+Focusing on consistent effort right now will be instrumental in helping me get there.

-Let me reiterate - I’m doing this in my spare time.
-I don’t want to publish something I think is a waste of your time as a reader, just to keep a schedule.
-So there won’t be “a new post every Tuesday” or any other arbitrary schedule.
-When I have written something I consider worth your while, then it’ll get published.

-### I’ve got a promise for you

 Finally, I’d like to make a few promises I know I can keep:
 * I will write every day.
 There might be a single day missed every now and then, but it [won’t happen 2 days in a row](https://www.youtube.com/watch?v=bfLHTLQZ5nc).
-* Every post you’ll see appear on this blog will be thoroughly read many times to ensure it reads well and the quality will be as high as I can manage.
+* Every post you’ll see appear on this blog will be thoroughly read many times to ensure it reads well.
+I will make them as clear and concise as I can manage.
-* I will fix all typos and language errors I can find.
-If you find any that I missed, please feel free to tell me.

 I hope you enjoyed this dive into my thinking process on this.
 I hope it was helpful to you.
 Thank you for reading ❤️

+_And no, I’m not shooting for a_ [Wait But Why](https://waitbutwhy.com/) _post length anytime soon._

+<**comment section**>
 Did you enjoy this post?
 Please tell me at [contact@warpas.blog](mailto:contact@warpas.blog) or in the comments below.

-_And no, I’m not shooting for a_ [Wait But Why](https://waitbutwhy.com/) _post length anytime soon._
+</**comment section**>